Accommodations and Services

 If a student with a documented disability believes that he/she has not been provided with a reasonable housing accommodation, the student should direct his/her concern to the Dean of Students or designee.
 The student must provide in writing the nature of the concern and any other relevant information.
 The decision of the Dean of Students or designee is final.

-The Griff Center for Academic Engagement Accessibility Support Office at Canisius College serves as an advocate for students with registered disabilities.
+The Griff Center for Student Success Accessibility Support Office at Canisius College serves as an advocate for students with registered disabilities.
 With appropriate documentation regarding a student’s disability, the office is responsible for facilitating the necessary academic and non-academic accommodations.

 In certain cases, students registered with the office require a personal aide to assist/support them on campus throughout the day.
 As a result, students and/or aides are provided with a Canisius College Temporary Parking Permit which allows them to park in lots that best accommodate the student they are assisting.